cta-observatory/ctapipe/docs/developer-guide/getting-started.rst

 .. note::

-   A git commit should ideally contain one and only one feature change (e.g it should not mix changes that are logically different together).
+   A git commit should ideally contain one and only one feature change (e.g it should not mix changes that are logically different).
    Therefore it's best to group related changes with ``git add <files>``.
 You may even commit only *parts* of a changed file using and ``git add -p``.
 If you want to keep your git commit history clean, learn to use commands like ``git commit --ammend``